-Behaviour is not classified as an SEND.
-If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
-If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we may complete an Early Help Assessment form (EHA) with the family and support the child through the process of regular Team Around the Family (TAF) meetings which identify desired outcomes and how these outcomes can best be achieved.
+Behaviour is not classified as an SEN. If a child shows consistent unwanted behaviours, the class teacher will assess the child's needs, taking into account family circumstances and the child's known history of experiences.
+If the child's behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we may complete a Common Assessment Form (CAF) with the family and support the child through the process of regular meetings which identify desired outcomes and how these outcomes can best be achieved.